I-70 killer: 2001 Terre Haute murder

 In November 2021, Terre Haute police announced that the I-70 killer was a possible suspect in the 2001 murder of 31-year-old liquor store clerk Billy Brossman.
 On the evening of November 30, 2001 Brossman was working alone at the 7th and 70 Liquor Store in Terre Haute.
-Security camera footage showed a white male suspect enter the store and pull a gun on Brossman and rob the cash register.
-The footage then showed the suspect lead Brossman to the back of the store and murder him with a single shot to the back of the head.
+Security camera footage showed a white male suspect enter the store and pull a gun on Brossman standing behind the register.
+The footage then showed the suspect lead Brossman to the front of the store where he was later found dead with a single gunshot wound to the back of the head.
 The murder of Brossman occurred just seven blocks from the murder of Michael McCown and was similar in modus operandi to the I-70 murders.
 Unlike in the I-70 murders, security footage of Brossman's killer exists and police have stated they have a person of interest in the case.

 Investigation

 The murders were conclusively linked after a St. Charles detective suspected a connection.
 All of the murders were committed with a .22-caliber firearm and the victims were usually petite, young women with long dark hair.
 Aside from the Wichita murders, all the victims were alone.
 All were shot in the back of the head.
 None of the scenes had any signs of sexual assault and while all stores were robbed, robbery appeared to be a secondary motive as all the stores were small specialty businesses, which did not have much money.
 The murders took place at slow times of day when the stores were deserted, such as after lunch or around closing time.
 Several of them were in strip malls near I-70.

 Based on witness testimonies, police strongly believe the murder weapon may have been an Intratec Scorpion pistol or an Erma Werke ET22 pistol.
 They have not, however, been able to rule out any other .22-caliber firearm models.
 The ammunition used in the killings was .22-caliber CCI copper-clad lead bullets.
 The casings of the cartridges showed traces of jeweler's rouge.
 Midwest authorities linked the killer to the shootings in Texas in 1994, but Texas authorities were not convinced of a connection as different guns were used in each spree.
 Based on witness descriptions, investigators were able to produce two composite sketches of the killer and a physical description of the suspect.
-The I-70 killer was described as being a white man in his twenties or thirties, 5'7" (1.70 m) to 5'9" (1.75 m) tall, thin and having lazy eyelids and sandy blond or reddish hair in 1992.
-In 2021, the St. Charles police department published age-progressed versions of the original composite sketch to show what the killer may look like today.
-Investigators believe the killer is between 52 and 70 years old if he is still alive.
-Police have not publicly identified any suspects and the case has been classified as a cold case.
+The I-70 killer was described as being a thin white man in his twenties or thirties, 5'7"-5'9" (1.70-1.75 m) tall, with lazy eyelids and sandy blond or reddish hair in 1992.
+During the initial investigation, two individuals were investigated and eliminated as suspects;